-The aggregate amount of transaction price that is allocated to performance obligations that have not yet been satisfied or are partially satisfied as of July 31, 2018 is \$1.5 million.
+The aggregate amount of transaction price that is allocated to performance obligations that have not yet been satisfied or are partially satisfied as of October 31, 2018 is \$19.7 million.
 This amount consists of amounts billed for undelivered services that are included in deferred revenue.
-This total amount is expected to be recognized as revenue within the next 12 months.